 - New York State Bar Association

 Prior to attending law school, Mr. Harel was a doctoral candidate in computer science at Harvard University.
 While in school, he held research and engineering positions at NASA's Goddard Space Flight Center, Lawrence Berkeley National Laboratory and the Weizmann Institute of Science.
-Following his graduate technical education, Mr. Harel was a software developer for a profitable high-tech startup that was acquired for over a quarter of a billion dollars.
+Following his graduate technical education, Mr. Harel developed patented technology for a profitable high-tech startup that was acquired for over a quarter of a billion dollars.

 Awards & Recognition